sftcd/happykey/README.md

 built against a master/tip version of OpenSSL such as my fork.)

 - Started coding up draft-05 of HPKE on 20200810
-- Added the KEM IDs and other suite additions
-- Changed ``hpke_extract()`` to handle new labelling.
-Still to put in different labels for calls as per spec though.
-- Got my set of first test vectors validating, but only 6 of 'em so far.
-(See ``tvtest.sh`` output.)
+- Got my first set of test vectors validating, but only 6 of 'em so far.
+(See ``tvtest.sh`` output - 90 tests fail and 86 don't seem to match a test vector.)
-- Local tests (``./alltest.sh``) currently broken, but will fix those back next.
+- All 480 local tests (``./alltest.sh``) are back working.

 On 20200121, I started to integrate this into a guess as to what the next ESNI draft (version -06) might involve.
 That needed a couple of minor changes so I